SerhanMiah/Serhan-SpaceInvader/README.md

 Tracking the Alien movement was challenging.
 I needed the Alien to move across the grid to the right and then down and then to the left.
 To do this I created a variable that will hold the value of one.
 This is so that I can add to the value.
 So if the Characters move right we will need to add 1 to the value.
 Since this was a value I can decrease the value.

+The code is shown below on how the movement of the grid.

 ```CSS
     //SPACESHIP CSS ---------------------------------------------